Gauntlet173/CodingTheLaw/syllabus.md

 * Document Templates

 ### Assignment 3 - Document Automation

+**NB: From this assignment forward, do not remove anything from prior assignments unless specifically instructed.
+Each assignment builds on the last.**

+So, for example, this assignment should still use a DAList of Individual objects to collect the list of people with whom the user lives.

 * Add a yes or no question to the interview for whether or not the user qualifies for legal aid (this is temporary for this week)
 * Create a document template for an advice memo that includes:
     * the user’s name,
-    * the list of family members displayed in a grammatically correct way (for example, "You live with Jane, Bob, and Sam.")
+    * the list of people with whom the user lives, displayed in a grammatically correct way (for example, "You live with Jane, Bob, and Sam.")
     * two paragraphs, only one of which is included in any generated document, based on whether or not the person qualifies for legal aid
     * a date value displayed in at least two different date formats
 * Modify your interview so the document is generated and provided for download on the last screen of the interview.